Firstyear/prd-blog/2016/07/18/block_chain_for_identity_management.rst

 The ability for an Authentication System to revoke credentials when they are compromised is a key corner stone of correct Authentication Services.

 If we examine system one, blockchain as an auth process.
-Revokation of credentials is semi-possible, and not user friendly.
+Revocation of credentials is semi-possible, and not user friendly.
 To revoke you need:

 * The original private credentials.
 * A pre-generated revocation credential.